lizmat/raku-all-modules/melezhik/sparrowdo-archive/README.md

 # SYNOPSIS

-Extract various archives using tar/unzip programs.
+Extract archived files with the help of various archivers programs.

 Archive formats supported: